metric-space-ai/metric/modules/distance/README.md

-# metric_distance
+# METRIC | DISTANCE
-A templated, header only C++14 implementation of a Metric Distance Functions.
+*A templated, header only C++14 implementation of a Metric Distance Functions.*

+## Overview

+If we can assign each column a metric, we have won.
+Then all algorithms run on the table without the need for further restrictions or special features.

+There are a lot of metrics in the world, that can be grouped to:
+- **k-related**: number of entries in column is always the same and the metric applied to the corresponding entries in the compared records.
+You can switch the entries order pairwise without changing the resulting metric.
+And metric calculated as costs to adapt one value to the other.
+It calls a *scale function* in METRIC terms.
+Then all adapt costs reduce to a single metric value.
+It calls a *reduce function* in METRIC terms.
+- **k-structured**: number of entries in column can be various and it has a structure.
+The metric is calculated between all entries with *cost matrix*, that represents entries structure. *Scale function* and *costs matrix* gives costs of transforming one record to the other.
+- **k-random**: opposing entries not related, they are just sampled.
+It's the same as others, but more abstract.
+It's about the costs of transforming one bunch of samples to the other, with pure scale information.

+In **METRIC** framework terms a metric is the cost to transform one record to the other record!

+And framework thinks about all the metrics as one metric with a *scale function*, a *reduce function* or a *cost matrix*.

+**METRIC** framework have one universal metric factory function.
+To specify needed metric the user should only specify a *scale function*, a *reduce function* or a *cost matrix*.
+And of course framework provide the common metrics by name.

+The framework’s metric factory backes the metric, which is than just a function.

+## Examples

-## Standart metrics
+### Standard metrics

-Suppose we have a table with two records:
+Suppose we have a table with two records, where each columns is simple one-dimensional entry of double value:
 ```cpp
 std::vector<double> v0 = { 0, 1, 1, 1, 1, 1, 2, 3 };
 std::vector<double> v1 = { 1, 1, 1, 1, 1, 2, 3, 4 };
 ```

-Using **METRIC** framework we can calculate a set of standart metrics for this records.
+Using **METRIC** framework we can calculate a set of standard metrics for this records.

 **Euclidian (L2) Metric**
 ``` cpp